Skip to main content

 Event TypeDescription

-Conversation Handed OffThe conversation was handed off to a human agent or another destination.
+Conversation Handed OffThe conversation was handed off to a human agent.

 Email SentAn email was sent during the conversation.